 Chieftain of the Quarren during the Clone Wars.
 He had been a friend and advisor of King Yos Kolina, but felt that his son Lee-Char was not ready to take the throne and believed that the time had come for the Quarren to lead Mon Cala.
 However, he soon realized his mistake in siding with the Separatists against Lee-Char and personally crowned him king after helping to defeat Riff Tamson.

-- Anti-Villain: He wants what is best for his people and the Mon Calamari, and is disgusted at Riff Tamson's treatment of the Mon Calamari soldiers and civilians who are captured.
+- Anti-Villain: In The Clone Wars, he wants what is best for his people and the Mon Calamari, and is disgusted at Riff Tamson's treatment of the Mon Calamari soldiers and civilians who are captured.

 - Back for the Dead: After reappearing in Allegiance, he sacrifices himself in the fourth issue to atone for his subordinate Chadkol Gee's treacherous deal with the First Order, and allow the Resistance to escape with Mon Calamari warships.